Wajih5023/Matrices/README.md

 ## Things to Note
 - This project is meant to deal with only integers.
 Any float or string arguments will be parsed into integers
+- The indices for these matrices start at 1 instead of 0 since that is the range worked with in M340L
 - This project should not be used as a calculator to use for your classwork.
 Please make sure you do your own course work as instructed by your professor

 ## Current Status